Visyond/website-hugo/site/content/features/calculators.md

         file: /img/Share Slide in Browser.png
         title: SHARE PARTS OR WHOLE PRESENTATIONS
     image: /img/Share Slide in Browser.png
-    title: Share Only What They Need To See
+    title: Share Only What Collaborators Or Clients Need To See
 providesTitle: Get started in minutes
 providesList:
   - text: >-